Knowing the difference between Single Origin Coffee and Coffee Blend is crucial to your enjoyment. Which one is better?

 So, Which One is Better?

-In drinking single-origin coffee, think about traveling around the world and knowing the best coffee for every country.
-Considering the strong taste of single-origin, which cannot be altered by mixing other coffee beans or milk, this may not be a good coffee to start with for those who are just new to drinking coffee.
-On the other hand, those who want to have the same consistent taste from their morning coffee then stick with coffee blend.
-However, even so, if you are the adventurous newbie around the world of coffee, it all boils down to one's own preference in taste.
-There would really be no universal answer on which one is better.
+In choosing to drink single-origin coffee, think about traveling around the world and getting to know the best coffee from every country.
+However, considering the strong taste of single-origin, which cannot be remedied by mixing in milk, sweetener, or other “condiments,” it’s probably not the best place to start for those new to drinking coffee.
+Also, those who want to the same consistent taste from their morning coffee would do best with a coffee blend.

 Related Articles You May Be Interested